-Exago version 2016.3 comes with a new feature that can help improve the performance of report execution: Database Aggregation.
+Exago v2016.3 comes with a new feature that can help improve the performance of report execution: Database Aggregation.

 Aggregates are calculations performed on a group of data rows.
 For example, counting the number of rows in a group is an aggregate calculation.
 In Exago, this is done by using an aggregate formula in a Group Footer or Report Footer section.

 Exago calculates aggregates by individually pulling each detail row from the database, and then applying a formula.
 For small reports, this is usually acceptable, but in reports with large numbers of row, where you don't need to see the row data, performance can be reduced.

 Most databases have the ability to calculate aggregates themselves.
 This tends to be much faster than performing the calculations at the application level.
 The Database Aggregation feature allows Exago to push these calculations to the database.
 This allows Exago to retrieve only one row from the database, which contains the query, instead of all the individual data rows.
 This can be a significant performance boon, especially for large reports.